 Voters Could Legalize Medical Marijuana in November

 Voters will decide if medical marijuana will be legal in the state this November, and polls show that almost 70 percent of voters support the initiative.
-The Utah Medical Marijuana Initiative received enough signatures to make it onto the ballot for the election November 6 and if it passes, the initiative would allow patients with eligible illnesses to use medical marijuana.
-Patients would not have access to medical marijuana until the beginning of March in 2020 when the Department of Health would start issuing medical cards as well as licensing for marijuana cultivation facilities, testing laboratories, and dispensaries.
+The Utah Medical Marijuana Initiative received enough signatures to make it onto the ballot for the election November 6 and if it passes, the initiative would allow consumers with eligible illnesses to use medical marijuana.
+Consumers would not have access to medical marijuana until the beginning of March in 2020 when the Department of Health would start issuing medical cards as well as licensing for marijuana cultivation facilities, testing laboratories, and dispensaries.

 Andy Noorda is the trustee for the Noorda Foundation and Co-founder of the Wholistic Research and Education Foundation.
 Noorda said that the foundations' partnership-study to develop cannabinoid therapy with the university is exciting, groundbreaking research.
 He added that the data increasingly shows that the endocannabinoid system is essential to physical and psychological well-being.